Preschool Assessment

 I have also carried index cards and an ink pen in a fanny pack or small tool apron.
 This works great too.
 One way to organize index cards of course is in a recipe box with the children's names in order alphabetically.

 There are a number of great tools for assessing young children's skills in all areas of development.
-The HighScope Child Observation Record (COR) and the Creative Curriculum Continuum and Meisels Work Sampling System are three of them.
+The HighScope Child Observation Record (COR) and the Creative Curriculum Continuum are two wonderful tools.

 Some preschool assessment tools are now available online.
 Assessment tools that are available on CD or online have their advantages.
 Usually you can type in your anecdotal information and the computer program will organize the information almost any way you want it.
 Some assessments will even take the recorded information and give you a summary for a parent report.